MaricarRico/-Activity-26-CSS_FLEX/README.md

 Adjust CSS properties like width and margin to achieve your desired layout and spacing.
 You can customize the styling further to match your specific design requirements.

-This provides a basic framework for using Flexbox on different types of web pages.
-Feel free to experiment with different Flexbox properties and adjust the styling to achieve your desired layouts.